Prepare to be part of Australia’s largest industry

 By learning in the University’s Sustainable Development Building, students will also be encouraged to expand their horizons and redefine the property industry of tomorrow, promoting sustainable practices.
 Students will experience Bond’s small class sizes and learn from nationally and internationally recognised academics in a collaborative environment.
 This allows students the opportunity to refine their skill set and apply their theoretical knowledge in practical settings.

-The Property Council Academy is partnering with Bond University to offer participants in the Diploma courses a pathway of articulation into its dedicated Property program.
+The Property Council Academy is partnering with Bond University to offer participants in the Diploma programs a pathway of articulation into its dedicated Property program.

 - Gain professional accreditation by some of the industry’s leading professional bodies